softwarewrighter/neural-network-examples-rs/README.md

-c++ implementation of multi-layer feed forward neural networks with back propagation algorithm. main.cpp contains an example of XOR function learning
+c++ implementation of multi-layer feed forward neural networks with back propagation algorithm. main.cpp contains an example of XOR function learning.

 Optimization + features to be added soon.